Do you provide assessements for diagnosis?

 Do you take insurance?

 I am an out-of-network provider at this time.
 Depending on the terms of your plan, you may be able to submit my services to your insurance provider for reimbursement.
-I can provide you with a super bill with the required details, upon request.
+I can provide you with a receipt with the required details, upon request.

 I saw that you have done research with psilocybin and MDMA.
 Do you provide psychedelic-assisted therapy?